photoprism/photoprism-docs/docs/getting-started/faq.md

 As explained in detail in our [Privacy Policy](https://photoprism.app/privacy), reverse geocoding and interactive world maps depend on retrieving the necessary data from external systems [supplied by us](https://photoprism.app/contact) and [MapTiler AG](https://www.maptiler.com/contacts/), headquartered in Switzerland.
 Both services are provided with a very high level of privacy and confidentiality.

-Your use of these services is fully covered by us.
-So there are no usage-based fees, unlike with other vendors who may charge additional fees and may also not allow you to use caching, e.g. Google Maps.
+Your use of these services is entirely covered by us.
+Depending on usage, this can save you thousands of dollars in service fees every month and allows us to provide much of the functionality for free to home users.
+Other providers typically charge usage-based fees and may also not allow you to cache the data they provide.

-Should you still wish to operate one or both of these services on your own premises, [we can set up such a fully autonomous solution](https://photoprism.app/contact) for you, provided you are prepared to cover the initial setup costs as well as ongoing maintenance fees for content licenses and updates.
+Should you still wish to operate one or both of these services on your own premises, [we can set up such a fully autonomous solution](https://photoprism.app/contact) for you, provided you are prepared to cover the [initial setup costs](https://photoprism.app/kb/compliance-faq#fully-autonomous-solution) as well as ongoing maintenance fees for content licenses and updates.

 [View Privacy Policy ›](https://photoprism.app/privacy#section-7){ class="pr-3" } [View Compliance FAQ ›](https://photoprism.app/kb/compliance-faq#privacy)